 Leigha has shown over 70 videos that she has made for Princeton Community TV in NJ.
 Now her new

 Show, A Progressive Voice has been produced since April 2014 and is being distributed on both Youtube

 and Pegmedia "with 14 stations and approximately 1.4 Million households viewing her videos".

 In addition, she has worked as a videographer on several independent video productions.

-She have a following on her Youtube Channel which recently has over 460K views and over 1400
+She have a following on her Youtube Channel which recently has over 550K views and 1700 subscribers.

 Her documentary work has also been shown at several film festivals in the US with her taking on many rolls

 of being director, producer, filmmaker and editor.
 Leigha is also an independent producer, in that she